jakeclarey/F446RE_WindowsEnvironmentSetupScripts/README.md

 Install the STSW STLINK Drivers from STMicroelectronics website.
 Which can be found here: https://www.st.com/en/development-tools/stsw-link009.html

+Once you have downloaded the ZIP file from the website, run AS ADMINISTRATOR the dpinst_amd64.exe file to install the STLINK drivers.
+Failure to do so properly will cause the Flash Controller task in the next steps to fail.

 # Step 5
 **MAKE SURE TO RUN VS CODE AS ADMINISTRATOR** *you can right click the shortcut to it and click* *advanced to set to always open as administrator for convenience*